michaelskarotl/michaelskarotl/README.md

 ### Hi there 👋

-- 🔭 I’m currently supporting the evaluation of the Nova-seq X series.
+- 🔭 I’m currently developing a graph traversal algorithm for smart(er) data product backfill.
-- 🌱 I’m currently deploying my pipelines in Nexflow.
+- 🌱 I’m currently deploying a new exon quantification.
 - 📚 I am currently learning more about orchestration.
 - 🚜 The RNA team is designing a new variant calling pipeline.
 - 📫 How to reach me: michael.skaro@tempus.com or Slack me: Michael.Skaro